 What’s Mine is Yours: How Collaborative Consumption is Changing the Way We Live – Rachel Botsman & Roo Rogers

-If you have scrolled down the front page of this site at all you will know that I am a proponent of collaborative consumption (or the sharing economy).
-Well this is the book that first put the idea into words.
+I am a proponent of collaborative consumption (or the sharing economy) and this is the book that first put the idea into words.
 What’s Mine is Yours explores the effect that the collaborative movement it having on the way we consume products.
 This is a must-read for anyone sick of owning as much “stuff” as possible.

 Creative Confidence: Unleashing the Creative Potential Within Us All – Tom Kelley & David Kelley